-The new 2019 season of the BBC series Who Do You Think You Are features an episode on the ancestors of tv personality Sharon Osbourne.
+The 2019 season of the BBC series Who Do You Think You Are features an episode on the ancestors of TV personality Sharon Osbourne.
 Her Victorian Irish ancestors fled the potato famine, sailing to Massachusetts in hopes of securing jobs in a textile mill that would provide happy, prosperous lives in the United States.
 Unfortunately the reality they found was long work hours, low wages, and health conditions that led to the death of several of their small children.

 I have found a similar story of crushing poverty and disastrously bad luck in my family tree.
 My 2nd great-grandparents were Francis McNamee and Catherine Corbett McNamee, both born in Ireland.
 Their daughter was my great-grandmother Catherine Agnes (Katie) McNamee Brewster.
 There are more details on their lives than just those given in standard census, birth, and death records, due to a large pension file created following Francis’s ill-fated service in the Civil War.

 Francis and Catherine appear in New York City in 1857, when they married in St Joseph’s Catholic Church in Greenwich Village.
 In 1860, the couple was living in Waltham, Massachusetts, where Francis worked as a “factory operator”, like many of the immigrants in that city.
 In addition to a large textile mill in Waltham, a major employer of unskilled workers was the watch factory.
 It’s very possible that the McNamees moved to Waltham for the employment opportunities there.
 In Waltham, two children were born in quick succession – James in 1860, and Katie in 1861.
 Baby James only lived for a day, and died of “weakness”.
 When the Civil War began in 1861, the watch industry in Waltham was hit hard, and factories were forced to cut back on their work force.
 Perhaps that is what drove the McNamees back to New York City, where another son John was born in 1863.